 A perpetual system depends on the accounting system being sufficiently sophisticated to be able to record the cost of sales as each item is sold.
-It allows the necessary transfer from stock account to cost of goods sold the account to be made at the time the sale is made.
-Consequently, the balance on the stock account at any time represents the actual stock at that time.
+It allows the necessary transfer from the stock account to the cost of goods sold in the account to be made at the time the sale is made.
+Consequently, the balance on the stock account at any time represents the actual stock.

-Although the use of a perpetual system has many advantages it can be expensive to operate.
-However, where stock records are computerised it is both cheaper and more convenient to operate such a system.
-It is therefore being used by an increasing number of firms.
+Although using a perpetual system has many advantages, it can be expensive to operate.
+However, where stock records are computerised, operating such a system is cheaper and more convenient.
+An increasing number of firms are therefore using it.

 Nevertheless, it remains the case that some businesses, especially small firms, still use a periodic system.
 Here, no attempt is made to determine the cost of goods sold each time a sale is made.
-Instead, at intervals when the management wants or need to produce financial statements, the stock is physically counted, cost prices are applied and a total stock value calculated.
-An entry is then made in the books of account debiting the cost of goods sold and crediting stock with the cost of goods sold for the whole period.
+Instead, at intervals when the management wants or needs to produce financial statements, the stock is physically counted, cost prices are applied, and a total stock value is calculated.
+An entry is then made in the books of account, debiting the cost of goods sold and crediting stock with the cost of goods sold for the whole period.

-There is no right or wrong method of stock taking, it varies according to nature and type of business.
-One method which is suitable to one business may not be useful for another.
-Hope this post helped you.
+There is no right or wrong method of stock-taking; it varies according to nature and type of business.
+One method suitable for one business may not be useful for another.